w3f/Grants-Program/applications/ParachainPulse.md

 To drive adoption of the ParachainPulse platform, CrossChain Labs will:
 - exhibit a YouTube video tutorial showcasing the ParachainPulse functionalities and usage
 - distribute it via social media channels
-- try to inform each parachain of the ParachainPulse existence
+- try to inform parachains of the release of ParachainPulse
 - implement a PRO version with more insightful data for each parachain, including their community's data
 - enable users to login with their metamask wallet and subscribe to the PRO version